-This Spring term, Bard College Berlin students of German looked at principle people and institutions that have influenced the content, tone, and direction of debates that have recently emerged with great urgency: immigration, the rise of populism, anti-Semitism, the future of Europe, gender roles, and Germany’s role in the world, present and past.
+What are the sources, networks, and voices that currently shape the discourses of the German public sphere?
+In semester long seminars, Bard College Berlin students of German are looking at media outlets, individuals, and institutions that shape the content, tone, and direction of debates that have recently emerged with great urgency: immigration, the rise of populism, anti-Semitism, Leitkultur, Islam in Germany, the future of Europe, gender roles, and Germany’s role in the world, present and past.